 Conclusion

-The future of QA involves continuous transformation.
-AI and automation are expanding testing coverage while reducing manual effort and will continue to do so in the coming years.
-Apart from that, continuous testing will become the norm in DevOps pipelines, compliance will be integrated into test design from the start, and teams will increasingly be built around T-shaped skill sets.
+The future of QA is continuous transformation.
+AI and automation are expanding testing coverage while reducing manual effort.
+Continuous testing is becoming the norm in DevOps pipelines.
+Compliance is being integrated into test design from the start.
+Teams are increasingly built around T-shaped skill sets.